Han dynasty tomb architecture

 Sacrifice within the tomb was another innovation in mortuary ritual that occurred during the Eastern Han period.
-Emperor Ming (also named Zhuang) (r.
+Emperor Ming (r.
 58-78 C.E.) formally abolished the imperial temple sacrifice in 58 C.E., when he transferred the rites from the temple to the site of the imperial tomb.
 This act was officially recorded as being motivated solely by filial piety.
 Emperor Ming reported that after the death of his father, the Emperor Guangwu, he dreamt of his deceased parents the night before the imperial ancestral sacrifice.
 The next day, he led his ministers to the tomb of his parents and held the sacrifice there.
 Sweet dew is reported to have fallen from heaven, and Emperor Ming wept upon seeing the personal effects of his mother.

 This mortuary ritual within the tomb may be tied to tomb doors, an architectural innovation that appeared at the same point in time.
 While a description of this change in mortuary ritual is found in the Hou Han shu, there are no extant texts describing the ritual performance itself.
-The Xiao jing (Classic of Filial Piety), a brief text probably written in the early Han, discussed the five requirements for filial conduct, emphasizing the importance of mortuary ritual and sacrifice.
+The Classic of Filial Piety, a brief text probably written in the early Han, discussed the five requirements for filial conduct, emphasizing the importance of mortuary ritual and sacrifice.

 Victor Turner's mortuary ritual offers three phase of ritual performance: separation, limen and reintegration.
 By linking theories of ritual passage with the architecture of Eastern Han underground palace tombs, it is seen that the carved stone doors in Eastern Han tombs signaled that the tomb was a locus of transformation to an audience of the living and the dead.
 An analysis of the working stone doorways within Eastern Han tombs shows that death, a system-endangering event of central importance, was defeated by the correct program of mortuary ritual at the site of the doors and doorways within the tombs.
 Mortuary ritual functioned as a homeostat, providing a mechanism to repair the tear in the fabric of Han society caused by the death of a family member.
 It accomplished this repair via the transmission of information at the site of the tomb doors.
 The doors were thus instruments linking the living and the dead and uniting the past, the present and the future for "ten thousand generations."